SullyC25/Week4/README.md

 ## 5. Machine Learning Experiments (ML)

-In this collab I was attempting to do two experimental approaches to model SLA biases and coastal fields, heavily taking inspiration from your notebooks
+In this collab I was attempting to do two experimental approaches to model SLA biases and coastal fields

 5.1 Ridge Regression Bias Maps

 For the first experiment I wanted to see if the bias between Sentinel-3 (bias-corrected) and Jason-3 could be predicted in a structured way, rather than just treated as random noise.
-At first I was thinking to  train on one month and then predict another future month.
-However, I adapted the model because SLA bias patterns aren’t guaranteed to stay the same month-to-month.
-For example, the monsoon season brings in big changes in water mass and dynamics along the coast, while the post-monsoon period is calmer.
-Training on September and then trying to predict October the model dynamics shifted The relationship between Sentinel-3 and Jason-3 because the bias for these months can't be fixed.

 During the monsoon months, sea level is strongly influenced by river discharge, rainfall, and winds so the biases looked larger or structured in one way.